cpressey/Ahead-of-Time-eval/README.md

 There is a subtlety when using Ahead-of-Time `eval` to form an ergonomic macro, however.
-(At least, I must assume it's a subtlety as it took me a while to figure it out).
+(At least, I must assume it's a subtlety as it took me a while to figure it out; I wasn't clearly seperating circumscription macros from ergonomic macros in my head.)
 Some of the arguments to the "macro", the syntax parts, are constant and translated ahead of time; while other arguments (such as the expression in the `case` statement example above) are not known until runtime.
 It would be a mistake to treat those arguments as things that we can compute ahead of time.

-The resolution to this is to have the function that takes syntax to syntax, produce as its output a function which takes arguments.
+The resolution to this is to have the function that takes syntax as input, produce as its output a function which takes arguments.
-And it is those arguments that are the runtime arguments of the macro.
+It is those arguments that are the runtime arguments of the macro.

 ### Example of Ergonomic Macro